Kristian Sallinen

 Helsingin Sanomat

-Finnish conductor Kristian Sallinen is an exceptional young talent who exhibits a natural authority and charismatic flair on the podium.
-With significant orchestral debuts as well as numerous returns across the Nordic territory and beyond, he is rapidly gaining international attention.
+Kristian Sallinen is an exceptional talent who exhibits a natural authority and charismatic flair on the podium.
+He assumes the title of Chief Conductor and Artistic Director of the Tampere Philharmonic Orchestra in August 2027.

 See more

-Sallinen completed his Orchestral Conducting studies (with Sakari Oramo) at the Sibelius Academy in Helsinki in Spring 2025.
-A former student of Jorma Panula, he has been mentored by Paavo Järvi, Esa-Pekka Salonen, Hannu Lintu, Jukka-Pekka Saraste and Susanna Mälkki, among others.
+Sallinen completed his Orchestral Conducting studies with Sakari Oramo at the Sibelius Academy in Helsinki in Spring 2025.
+A former student of Jorma Panula, his mentors have included Paavo Järvi, Esa-Pekka Salonen, Hannu Lintu, Jukka-Pekka Saraste and Susanna Mälkki.
 His musical studies began at the age of five on the violin, and in 2013 he switched to the viola.
-A national prize-winner and former member of the Seele String Quartet, Sallinen has performed at festivals across Europe and appeared as a soloist with orchestras including Finnish Radio Symphony.
+A national prize-winner and former member of the Seele String Quartet, Sallinen has performed at festivals across Europe and appeared as a soloist with orchestras including the Finnish Radio Symphony.

 Contacts

-Katie Cardell-Oliver Director, Artist Management Paul Littlewood Administrator, Artist Relations
+Katie Cardell-Oliver Director, Artist Management Elliot Samphier Associate Artist Relations Manager

 worldwide general management

-Katie Cardell-Oliver Director, Artist Management Paul Littlewood Administrator, Artist Relations
+Katie Cardell-Oliver Director, Artist Management Elliot Samphier Associate Artist Relations Manager

 worldwide general management